Pinho13/LC-LCode/README.md

 ### Features

+- **Errors:** Introduced a fail function that accepts an error type and message, improving error reporting and simplifying logging
 - **RTC:** Provides access to the current date and time, from year down to seconds
 - **Timer:** Enables precise time measurement and interval tracking
 - **Keyboard:** Captures and interprets keyboard scancodes